 Make a List

-- Keep an eye on any upcoming Employer Presentations on campus sponsored by Career Services or other organizations.
+- Monitor any upcoming Employer Presentations on campus sponsored by Career Services or other organizations.
 This is an excellent source to make direct contact with employers in your field.

 Develop a Plan